sgoranov/audio-splitter/README.md

-# mp3split
+# audio-splitter

-This is a PHP script which wraps ffmpeg used to split large mp3/audio files to small chunks, defined in track list file.
+This is a PHP script which wraps ffmpeg used to split large audio files to small chunks, defined in track list file.
 You can specify the format of the track list and name of the output files using command line arguments.